Blobscan/blobscan/apps/docs/src/app/page.md

 title: Welcome to Blobscan
 ---

-Blobscan is a blockchain explorer for those [EIP-4844](https://www.eip4844.com) blobs, providing the necessary infrastructure to scale Ethereum.
+Blobscan is a blockchain explorer for [EIP-4844](https://www.eip4844.com) blobs.
+This standard provides a new type of transaction that will help scaling Etheruem.

 The architecture of Blobscan has the following components: